 District Field Staff perform site inspections of existing wells and newly constructed wells.
 While performing these inspections District Field Staff verify surface conditions such as setback distances to septic systems, flood plains, property lines, sources of contamination, and structural integrity of surface casing.
 This assists the District by conserving, protecting, and preserving aquifer from waste of water and groundwater contamination.

-District Rule 9.2.5 requires any water well used to supply water for a rig that is actively engaged in drilling, exploration, or production operations for an oil or gas well permitted by the Texas Railroad Commission shall be plugged 180 days of well completion or to retain the well for beneficial use, the well then must then go through a Transfer Inspection which is comprised of an E-Log, Down Hole Camera, and Surface inspection.
-If there is no commingling of water zones, structural integrity is good, and surface conditions are met then the well can be utilized for beneficial use.
+District Rule 9.2.5 requires any water well used to supply water for a rig that is actively engaged in drilling, exploration, or production operations for an oil or gas well permitted by the Texas Railroad Commission, to be plugged 180 days of well completion or to retain the well for beneficial use.
+The well then must then go through a Transfer Inspection which is comprised of an E-Log, Down Hole Camera, and Surface inspection.
+If there is no commingling of water zones, the structural integrity is good, and surface conditions are met, then the well can be utilized for beneficial use.
 Otherwise repairs must be made or the well plugged depending on the situation.

 Through District Rules all non-exempt wells and exempt wells used for oil and gas exploration or production and mining are required to report the production of groundwater of those wells.
 This allows the District to compare pumping, precipitation influence on recharge, and aquifer water level gathered for aquifer influence and interaction results for continual improvement of managing the groundwater resources.